Does Having a “Dad Bod” Put Your Health at Risk?

 Enabling Your Body to be the Best “Bod” It Can Be

 The dad bod, especially the characteristic love handles, is contributed by chronic work stress and unhealthy dietary habits according to Traditional Chinese Medicine (TCM).
 “This causes Spleen Qi Deficiency and Liver Qi Stagnation, resulting in the formation and accumulation of stagnant fluids, Dampness, and phlegm in the body.
-With the addition of adopting a predominantly sedentary lifestyle, these pathogenic factors will tend to build up around the abdomen, giving rise to love handles,” Real Medical Senior Physician
+With the addition of adopting a predominantly sedentary lifestyle, these pathogenic factors will tend to build up around the abdomen, giving rise to love handles,” Real Medical Senior Physician Brandon Yew explains.

-Physician Yew also shares that many TCM modalities such as acupuncture, cupping therapy, moxibustion, gua sha (scraping) and tuina (Chinese manual therapy) and
+Physician Yew also shares that many TCM modalities such as acupuncture, cupping therapy, moxibustion, gua sha (scraping) and tuina (Chinese manual therapy) and herbal medicine can support a sluggish dad bod in achieving better shape and health.
+There are acupressure points that you can work on that can help with love handles:

 - He gu (LI4, 合谷)